GabrielByram/TripAtlas/Trip Atlas/Documentation/User Spec/Page Ideas.md

 ## User Registration and Login Pages:

-Create a simple registration process with fields for name, email, and password Include a "forgot password" option for users who need to reset their password Make it easy for users to log in or register using their social media accounts
+Create a simple registration process with fields for email and password Include a "forgot password" option for users who need to reset their password Make it easy for users to log in or register using their social media accounts